 While there are no mines in North Bay, the local presence of the mining supply and services sector indicates that the North Bay region is an excellent strategic location to supply the mining industry.
 Well-developed air, rail, and road transportation infrastructure enables local companies to easily service mines throughout Canada and the world.

-The value of mineral production in Ontario was $10.7 billion in 2019, with 40 mine sites operating in the Province.
+The value of mineral production in Ontario was $11.1B in 2020, with 35 active mining operations in the Province.

 North Bay has educational programs ranging from pre-school to university.
 In addition to providing education to today’s youth, the four school boards in North Bay offer continuing education services to the area’s adult population.
 Private training institutions such as CTS Canadian Career College and Modern College of Hairstyling & Esthetics offer additional educational opportunities.